On the canonical degrees of curves in varieties of general type: Introduction

 More prudently, McQuillan~\cite{mcquillan2001b} asked whether the constant~$A$ could be related to the holomorphic sectional curvature of the variety~$X$.
-In this direction, we prove the following theorem, whose proof relies indeed on the computation by Tashiro of the holomorphic sectional curvatures of bounded symmetric domains (\cite{tashiro1963,tashiro1965}), see Lemma~\ref{lemm.tashiro}. \begin{theo} Let $M$ be a bounded hermitian domain whose irreducible factors are of classical type and let $X$ be a compact quotient of~$M$.
+The holomorphic sectional curvature of hermitian symmetric domains has been explicitly bounded by Azukawa in~\cite{azukawa1985}, see Lemma~\ref{lemm.azukawa} below.
+Our first contribution in this paper is the observation that this result implies a precise and explicit form of conjecture~\ref{conj} for compact locally symmetric varieties, with $A=\dim(X)$. \begin{prop} Let $M$ be a bounded hermitian domain and let $X$ be a compact quotient of~$M$.
 Then, for any projective curve~$C$ and any finite morphism $g\colon C\ra X$,